iluvjava/Maths/Notebook 2.0/AMATH 515/Interior Points (Remastered).md

     \frac{1}{2}\Vert Ax - b\Vert^2 + \delta_+(d - Cx)
 \right\rbrace
 $$

+The problem is convex objective and convex constraints, hence the strong duality is applicable here.

 Where, the indicator function seeks to assert the constraints from the linear inequalities.